Mk 12 Special Purpose Rifle: Barrel

-An 18-inch (457 mm) (MOD 0/1) or 16-inch (406 mm) (MOD H) threaded-muzzle match-grade free floating stainless steel heavy barrel with a 1:7 (178 mm) rifling twist ratio is standard for the SPR.
+An 18 in (MOD 0/1) or 16 in (MOD H) threaded-muzzle match-grade free floating stainless steel heavy barrel with a 1:7 (178 mm) rifling twist ratio is standard for the SPR.

 The barrels are manufactured by Douglas Barrels with a unique contour that reduced weight but maintained rigidity for accuracy.
 An OPS Inc. muzzle brake and collar (to align the OPS Inc. 12th Model Suppressor) is installed with the barrel.

 These barrels were designed to take advantage of the new Mk 262 cartridge, which uses a 77-grain (5 g) bullet.

-Some early Mod H's were made using Noveske barrels but eventually switched back to the Douglas barrels commonly shared across the other variants.
+Some early Mod Hs were made using Noveske barrels but eventually switched back to the Douglas barrels commonly shared across the other variants.

 Stock

 SPRs have been seen with M16A1 or M16A2 fixed buttstocks, telescoping M4 buttstocks, and the Crane Enhanced telescoping buttstock.
 The rifles are compatible with any type of stock system developed for the M16.